Albuquerque Bernalillo County Library: Main Library

 The current Main Library, opened in 1975, is located at the intersection of Fifth and Copper in downtown Albuquerque.
 It was designed by local architect George Pearl, whose striking modern interpretation of traditional southwest architecture received a design award from the American Institute of Architects.
 Pearl considered it one of his "three or four most important" designs.
 The library received a $1.8 million renovation in 2006 which included the addition of a new glass atrium and lobby, a coffee shop, and an expansion of the used book shop on the lower level.
 The space that was developed for a coffee shop in 2006, the ABQ Coffee Connection, officially opened on May 3, 2010.
 In 2013, the restaurant Al's Other Half replaced the former coffee shop.
 The building was listed on the National Register of Historic Places in 2019.

 Branches

-In addition to the Main Library, the Albuquerque Bernalillo County Library system operates seventeen branch libraries throughout the Albuquerque metropolitan area:
+In addition to the Main Library, the Albuquerque Bernalillo County Library system operates nineteen branch libraries throughout the Albuquerque metropolitan area: